BlueBubblesApp/bluebubbles-docs/server/advanced/macos-virtualization/running-bluebubbles-on-UTM/README.md

     ![networkj](img/network.png)
 1. Select `Manager Virtual Interfaces...`
 1. Select the `+` (plus) sign in the bottom left, then `New VLAN`
-1. Name the VLAN and enter the tag of the DMZ VLAN.
+1. Name the VLAN and enter the tag of your restricted VLAN.
 For   `Interface` select your network interface
 1. Power off the VM
 1. On UTM, select the settings icon
     ![UTM settings](img/UTM-settings.png)
 1. Select `Network`
-1. Under `Network Mode` select `Bridged (Advanced)
+1. Under `Network Mode` select `Bridged (Advanced)`
 1. Under `Interface` select the VLAN you created earlier
 1. Turn the VM back on.
 If your VLAN has DHCP setup it will pull an IP.
 Otherwise assign a static IP in the range
 1. If the VLAN is properly isolated you should no longer be able to reach the host from the VM.
 All traffic will be routed out of the VM through the VLAN to the router.